Compete High

 Conclusion

-In conclusion, we can say that although working in the food and beverage industry can be challenging, having good communication, listening skills, and good manners plays a vital role in ensuring that customers receive excellent service.
+In conclusion, we can say that although working in the food and beverage industry can be challenging, having good listening skills, good manners, good communication and interpersonal skills plays a vital role in ensuring that customers receive excellent service.
 In addition, by learning and honing these skills, teamwork improves, sales increase as staff are more upbeat about the brand, and (hopefully) loyal customers come back to a great brand for more sales and success.

-In the end, it is worthwhile investing in yourself and your team.
+In the end, it is worthwhile investing in yourself and your team to improve communication and interpersonal skills.
 Don’t forget to master those questioning skills and give your customers excellent service.
 Last but not least, make sure that you have great manners!
 To further improve your customer service skills, check out our courses and resources at the Elite Academy and Live Well channels.